Viren070/EmuHaven/README.md

 ## Download

-Download the latest release from [here](https://github.com/Viren070/Emulator-Manager/releases/latest) by scrolling to the bottom and choosing a download option
+Download the latest release from [here](https://github.com/Viren070/Emulator-Manager/releases/latest) by scrolling to the bottom and downloading the exe from the assets (Use [0.9.3](https://github.com/Viren070/Emulator-Manager/releases/tag/v0.9.3) for playing in places with limited internet access for now.
+I'll add back ways to use files from other sources to install stuff in a future update)

 ## Features